yuqitanyq/tp/docs/team/bingsen0806.md

 * Manual Testing Section:
   * Added manual testing instructions for delete book, borrow book, return book, and request book commands.

-#### Team-based tasks contributions

-  * Created team organization and setup CI/CD and workflow.

-  * Setup team repo, CodeCov, GitHub actions.

-  * Set target and deadlines for milestone v1.2, v1.2b, v1.3, v1.3b, v1.4 and v1.4b.
-Noticeably led team discussions and provided the team with a direction on features to be prioritized and features to be cut down.

-  * Accepted, rejected and assigned 50 bug reports to team members during Practical Exam Dry Run and decided on bugs to be prioritized.

-  * Contributed to more than 100 PR review comments as shown over [this dashboard](https://nus-cs2103-ay2122s2.github.io/dashboards/contents/tp-comments.html).

-  * Initiated multiple zoom sessions to help teammates debug code

-#### Project management

-  * Ensure that all milestone progress are reached (which includes team-based and individual-based tasks).
-We managed to achieve 100% of the recommended milestone tasks, including early wrap up for both v1.2 (only achieved by 11% of the cohort) and v1.3.

-  * Managed releases [v1.2](https://github.com/AY2122S2-CS2103T-W14-1/tp/releases/tag/v1.2) and [v1.3.trial](https://github.com/AY2122S2-CS2103T-W14-1/tp/releases/tag/v1.3.trial) on GitHub

-  * Maintained the issue tracker and milestones for team repo

-#### Community

-  * Authored multiple helpful forum posts to help peers.
-For example, [this post on how to resolve GitHub action issues](https://github.com/nus-cs2103-AY2122S2/forum/issues/115)

-  * Reported significant number of bugs (top 10% of cohort) in other team's software product, thus helping the other team to improve their product.
-Bugs reported can be found [here](https://github.com/bingsen0806/ped/issues)